sabyrzhan/learning-progress/pages/Design Patterns.md

 			  Composition object that facilitates communication between each component.
 It has knowledge of all the components and can even manage their lifecycle.
 			- **Component**
 			  The component is the main part of the system that performs the business logic and which has zero knowledge about other components.
 Each component has a reference to mediator, but not to other components.
+	- ### Memento Pattern
+		- **Problem**
+		  You want to save the states of the object after change in order to revert later.
+At the same time you want to fully encapsulate state data so the owner have access to it.
+Its applications can be, text editors to Undo/Redo the change, rollback to previous record in DB transactions, make database snapshots etc.
+		- **Solution**
+		  Memento pattern stores the snapshot of the data and lets to revert to it.
+Most of the time you make it immutable, so you pass the data you want to save as constructor parameter.
+Caretaker can be used to fully delegate the state management like storing and restoring the state.
+		- **Pattern components**
+			- **Memento**
+			  Value class that stores the state.
+Can be directly 1-to-1 mapped fields or object itself
+			- **Caretaker**
+			  Delegate class that manages the state (store, restore state)
+			- **Origin**
+			  Owner of the state.
+For example, in case of text editor - editor is the owner of the state, database transaction - persistence manager is the owner.
+State management is done via caretaker or caretaker acts as the state provider externally.
+-